 The Hair Dryer Method:

 This is probably the easiest way if you are working with a thin to medium thickness moulding.
-Simply grab a hair dryer and select a moderate / high heat setting.
+In a well ventilated space, use a hair dryer and select a high heat setting.
 Then you want to start heating the moulding with the hairdryer in gentle passes along the length of the moulding.
 Depending on the shape you are trying to adjust to I would generally recommend starting from the centre of the moulding and working outwards towards the edges.

 If it’s not quite there you can apply a little more heat and make some adjustments until you feel you have it just right.
 Once you’re happy you can go ahead and attach the mouldings with your favourite glue.